The Best Galapagos Islands Cruises

 Consider too that much of the food, along with the fuel, fresh water (which is very scarce on the islands), and all other supplies, has to be imported 600 miles from the mainland.

-Covid restrictions notwithstanding, it is ordinarily possible to visit the Galapagos without a tour.
+Is it possible to visit the Galapagos without cruising?

 There are also reasonably priced, mid-range hotels and guest houses on the inhabited islands which can be booked in advance via the main hotel booking sites.